Ipswich: Climate

 Ipswich experiences an oceanic climate, like the rest of the British Isles, with a narrow range of temperature and rainfall spread evenly throughout the year.
 One of the two nearest for which data is available is East Bergholt, about 7 mi south west of the town centre and at a similar elevation, and similar river valley/estuary situation.
 The average July maximum of 23.2 C is the third-highest for a major settlement in the country, behind London and Colchester, illustrating the relative warmth of the area during the summer part of the year.
 The record maximum is 35.2 C, set during August 2003.
 Typically, 24.9 days of the year will record a maximum temperature of 25.1 C or above, and the warmest day of the year should reach 30.0 C, on average.

 The absolute minimum is -16.1 C, set in January 1963, although frosts have been recorded in all months except July, August and September.
 In an average year, 55.33 nights will report an air frost.
 The lowest temperature to be recorded in recent years was -14.5 C during December 2010.

 As with much of East Anglia, rainfall is low, averaging 569.3mm in a typical year, with 103.8 days of the year reporting over 1mm of rain.
 All averages refer to the period 1971–2000.

 The weather station at Levington is even closer than East Bergholt at 9.4 km from the town centre further down the river estuary on the way to Felixstowe.
 It has a slightly more marine climate than East Bergholt, with slightly lower highs and milder lows throughout the year in the 1981–2010 average period.
 It is slightly less prone to frosts, averaging 35.5 such occurrences in a calendar year.
 Sunshine levels at 1,707.7 hours per annum are relatively high for the British Isles, but not abnormal for southern parts of England.

+Wattisham is 16 miles from Ipswich, but has a higher altitude of 86 m.
+As a result, high temperatures there are a little lower than East Bergholt and Levington, but lows are similar.
+In average year, there are around 43 nights of frost recorded at Wattisham (as well as two days of frost), and one day when the temperature exceeds 30 C.